 The College and Career Preparatory Academy Safe School Plan is updated biannually.
-The College and Career Preparatory Academy Safe School Plan is reviewed by the administrator and staff of each administrative unit prior to approval.
+The administrator and staff of each administrative unit review the College and Career Preparatory Academy Safe School Plan prior to approval.
 Contents of the Safe School Plan include but are not limited to board policies, safe school strategies and programs, crisis-response procedures, and threat-assessment protocol.
 In addition, individual school sites develop safe school plans customized to address their specific needs.
-Site-specific safe school plans are kept at the sites and at the regional administrative offices.
+The sites and the regional administrative offices keep site-specific safe school plans.

-The school safety plan was last reviewed, updated and discussed with the school faculty in March 2018.
+The school safety plan was last reviewed, updated and discussed with the school faculty in March 2019.